jankrepl/pychubby/docs/source/pipeline_example.rst

   :alt: Warped image
   :align: center

-To create an animation we can use the `visualize` module.
+To create an animation we can use the `visualization` module.

 .. code-block:: python

-	from pychubby.visualize import create_animation
+	from pychubby.visualization import create_animation

 	ani = create_animation(df, img)